bids-standard/pybids/README.md

 BIDS (Brain Imaging Data Structure) format.
 For more information about BIDS visit http://bids.neuroimaging.io.

-PyBIDS currently supports Python 2 and 3 on POSIX operating systems (including Mac OS).
-We anticipate dropping Python 2 support in the near future, and Python 2 users are encouraged to switch to Python 3.
+PyBIDS currently supports Python 3 on POSIX operating systems (including Mac OS).
 Windows is not officially supported, though most PyBIDS functionality will probably work fine.

 ## Installation
 PyBIDS is most easily installed from pip.
 To install the latest official release: